How to prepare for a first job in the IT industry? What are tips worth hearing at the beginning of a career as a Product Designer?

 A few more tips and a question - was it worth pivoting my career?

 It was worth it!
 Every day at work, I make sure that my decision was a perfect idea.
 I develop in the field of interest, do what I like, and learn new topics is a pleasure for me.
 Besides, I have the opportunity to work on my interpersonal skills.

 I'll give you a few more tips that I would like to hear a year ago:

-- 2. Don't spend too much time selecting an interface design tool.
-During your path as a Designer, you will recognize that, in many cases, you will only need a sheet of paper and a pencil :)
+- Don't spend too much time selecting an interface design tool.
+During your path as a Designer, you will recognize that, in many cases, you will only need a sheet of paper and a pencil. 🗒️

-At last, once again, I want to shout out the whole Untitled Kingdom family.
+At last, once again, shout out to the whole Untitled Kingdom family.